 Genres include (but are not limited to) literary fiction, commercial fiction, women’s fiction, historical fiction, upmarket fiction, science-fiction & fantasy, mystery, cozy mystery, thriller, romance, and young adult, as well as memoir and nonfiction.
 If you have an idea for a workshop genre focus we aren’t currently offering, we’d love to hear it!
 (Steampunk?
 Urban fantasy?
 New Adult?)

-6. Am I required to log into the discussion forum every day for the Tuesday-Friday interactive panel discussion and Q&A?
+6. Am I required to log into the discussion forum every day for the Thursday-Friday interactive panel discussion and Q&A?

 No. While students will be posting questions throughout the week, the 4 agents may log in and out to answer questions as frequently as their work schedules allow.
 Individual agents are not expected to answer every question; however, we do ask that every question receives at least one response.